epfl-ada/ada-2024-project-thelordsofdata/index.md

 {% include profitability_budget.html %}

-Looking at the data, we can observe a clear relationship between budget and foreign percentage.
-The Pearson correlation coefficient is 0.33, indicating a moderate positive correlation between these two variables.
-Furthermore, the p-value is less than 0.05, which is statistically significant—this suggests that the relationship we’re seeing is not due to chance.
+From the graph we can observe that movies that do better internationally have a much higher median than the ones that perform better domestically.
+The median for the blue class is 28.42 millions dollars and for the red class is 56.51 million dollars.
+That's about double the median budget for the foreign class!
+Furthermore movies that perform better domestically tend to have a lower budget than the ones that perform better internationally.
+The minimum value for the blue class is 10.46 thousand dollars and for the red class it is 317.41 thousand dollars.

-In simpler terms, as the budget increases, there's a tendency for movies to earn a higher percentage of their revenue from international markets.
-This makes sense: larger budgets often mean more resources for marketing and wider global distribution, which can lead to increased box office sales abroad.
+In simpler terms, with a higher budget, movies are able to earn a higher percentage of their revenue from international markets.
+This makes sense: larger budgets often mean more ressources for marketing and wider global distribution, which can lead to increased box office sales abroad.

 ## Genre